Wxwind/DeerJson/README.md

 - **SERIALIZE_ORDER_BY_NAME**

-  members will be ordered by name in final JSON.(Used in unit test)
+  Members will be ordered by name in final JSON.(Used in unit test)

 - **SERIALIZE_UNDERLYING_TYPE_FOR_ENUM**